biosustain/bayesian_statistics_for_computational_biology/readme.md

-# Bayesian Statistics for Systems Biologists
+# Bayesian Statistics for Computational Biology

-This repository has slides for the course "Systems Biology for Scientific Computing".
+This repository has slides for the course "Systems Biology for Computational Biology".

 The slides are written using [quarto](https://quarto.org/).
 To build them you will need to [install quarto](https://quarto.org/docs/get-started/) and the